Skip to main content

 Compassion Ambassador Program (CAmP)

-Modeled after our Sanford Scholar Award Program at the UC San Diego School of Medicine, we are excited to launch the Compassion Ambassador Program (CAmP) with other schools of medicine this year.
-CAmP provides opportunities to a competitively selected group of first-year medical students at partner institutions to conduct mentored projects that aim to understand and/or increase empathy and compassion.
-In addition to implementing their projects, students engage in a 3-day summer program in San Diego that is designed to enhance overall project efficacy, further develop empathy and compassion skills, and create a cohesive cadre of student leaders in empathy and compassion.
+Modeled after our Sanford Scholar Award Program at the UC San Diego School of Medicine, CAmP provides opportunities to all eligible first-year medical students at partner institutions to conduct mentored projects that aim to understand and/or increase empathy and compassion.

+In addition to implementing empathy and compassion projects, CAmP students engage in a 3-day summer program in San Diego that is designed to enhance overall project efficacy, further develop empathy and compassion skills, and create a cohesive cadre of student leaders in empathy and compassion.
 The award provides financial support to students for their compassion-related projects under the guidance of a faculty mentor at their own institution.
 Mentors assist scholars in carrying out their projects by providing guidance at all stages of the project.
 CAmP students benefit from mentor guidance and expertise, mentors benefit from funded student support for projects, and the community at-large benefits from impactful empathy and compassion projects.

 Meet our CAmP Scholars